Disabled People Against Cuts: On the Record

 In 2019, DPAC activists in Manchester and Sheffield started a campaign to have PIP assessments audio recorded, in response to reports of assessment companies recording inaccurate information during assessments and producing flawed decisions.
 Because the Department for Work and Pensions only allowed audio recording of assessments via CD and audio cassette, the campaign raised funds to purchase the necessary audio recording equipment so that it could be loaned out for free to people facing PIP assessments.
 Activists stressed that while the initiative aimed to ensure greater accountability and fairness in the current process, the ultimate aim of the campaign remained to scrap work capability and PIP assessments altogether.
-The campaign was supported by Labour MPs including Dan Carden and Emma Hardy.
+The campaign was supported by Labour Party MPs including Dan Carden and Emma Hardy.

-In 2020, The DWP committed to a new approach to "provide consistency for claimants across audio recording of work capability assessments and personal independence payment assessments".
-On 30 September 2020, the DWP Secretary told the Work and Pensions Committee that assessors had begun audio recording assessments.
+In 2020, the DWP committed to a new approach to "provide consistency for claimants across audio recording of work capability assessments and personal independence payment assessments".
+On 30 September 2020, the secretary of state for work and pensions Therese Coffey told the Work and Pensions Select Committee that assessors had begun audio recording assessments.

+Day of Action

+On 26 March 2025, DPAC held a peaceful protest across the UK, with a team in London meeting at Downing Street, to showcase mass disapproval against the upcoming changes to disability benefits proposed by Liz Kendall, including tightening of PIP eligibility, in order for the government to save an estimate of £5 billion over the next decade.
+These changes will come into effect in November 2026, though have been meet with universal backlash by disabled individuals, who consider it unfair and a violation of their rights.
+Some disabled charities have listed these actions as "“immoral and devastating”.
+The social media hashtag for this protest is #WellfareNotWarfare.